 We aim to minimise cross contamination and the spread of infectious illnesses by implementing best practice and high standards of personal hygiene within our Service.
-Recommendations by the Australian Government National Health and Medical Research Council publication, Staying healthy: Preventing infectious diseases in early childhood education and care services (Fifth Edition) and Safe Work Australia guide our policies and protocols.
+Recommendations by the Australian Government National Health and Medical Research Council publication, Staying healthy: Preventing infectious diseases in early childhood education and care services (Fifth Edition) and Safe Work Australia, guide our policies and protocols.

-Staff are provided with information about the recommended vaccines for early childhood educators including yearly influenza vaccinations.
+Staff are encouraged to speak with their health provider regarding the recommended vaccines for early childhood educators including yearly influenza vaccinations.

-Staff are required to provide an Immunisation History Statement from the Australian Immunisation Register (AIR) and/or records from their general practitioner to management for their staff record.
+Staff are required to provide an Immunisation History on employment for their staff record.